 For bulk orders of 10 or more books (to the same address) at £6 per copy + postage costs, please email Helen at firstname.lastname@example.org.

 A recording of the launch (discussion between Play is the Way authors) is available here.
 We’re also thrilled to announce that Play is the Way was one of the Books of the Year 2020, in the Scottish Review!
 In July 2021, we also heard that Play is the Way was shortlisted for the Nursery World Professional Book Award 2021.

 A crowd-funding campaign in December 2020 raised enough money to send a copy of Play is the Way to every MSP and Director of Education in Scotland.
 Quite a few MSPs must have read it because on 9-3-21, there was a debate in the Scottish parliament on the possibility of introducing a kindergarten stage for three- to seven-year-olds.
 See the recording here.

-In February 2021 we started a Play is the Way Book Group, which has proved very popular find out about future meetings and see recordings of past ones here.
+In February 2021 we started a Play is the Way Book Group, which has proved very popular.
+Find out about future meetings and see recordings of past ones here.

 WHAT PEOPLE ARE SAYING ABOUT PLAY IS THE WAY

 In years to come, when Scotland considers with pride its early years approach, we will point to this book to understand how we achieved it.
 Jackie Brock, CEO Children in Scotland